luzianscherrer/defichain-compound/README.md

 ## Introduction

 `defichain-compound` is a CLI daemon that is running in parallel with `defid` of the [DeFiChain desktop wallet](https://github.com/DeFiCh/app) or [fullnode](https://github.com/DeFiCh/ain).
-Its purpose is to execute automatic compounding tasks based on a configuration file.
+Its purpose is to execute automatic compounding actions based on a configuration file.

 ## Installation